Port Isaac Cornwall

 See our video of Day Trip to Port Isaac.

-Martin series which is filmed in and around Port Isaac.
+the series, but Portwenn but much is filmed in and around Port Isaac.

-Some come to hear Port Isaacs own sea shanty singers, now famous with recording contracts, the 'Fishermans Friends'.
+Many visitors come to hear Port Isaacs own sea shanty singers, now famous with recording contracts, the 'Fishermans Friends'.

 They often sing in the village during the summer months.